MicrosoftDocs/win32/desktop-src/NetTCPIPProv/cim-logicalport.md

 ---
-Description: 'The abstraction of a port or connection point of a Device.
+Description: The abstraction of a port or connection point of a Device.
 This object should be instantiated when the Port has independent management characteristics from the Device that includes it.
-Examples are a Fibre Channel Port and a USB Port.' ms.assetid: 'a28d16e6-cd48-4377-a32d-0551e0de936d'
+Examples are a Fibre Channel Port and a USB Port. ms.assetid: a28d16e6-cd48-4377-a32d-0551e0de936d
-title: 'CIM\_LogicalPort class'
+title: CIM\_LogicalPort class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_LogicalPort class